SpikeAI/2020_pytorch-msssim_obsolete/README.md

 import torch
 from torch.autograd import Variable

-device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')
-m = pytorch_msssim.MSSSIM()
+m = pytorch_msssim.NMSSSIM(val_range=1., normalize=True)

 img1 = torch.rand(1, 1, 256, 256)
 img2 = torch.rand(1, 1, 256, 256)

-print(pytorch_msssim.msssim(img1, img2))
-print(m(img1, img2))
+print('direct call to MSSSIM:', pytorch_msssim.msssim(img1, img2))
+print('Negative MSSSIM as a (derivable) function:', m(img1, img2))

 ```

 ### Training

-For a detailed example on how to use msssim for training, look at the file max_ssim.py.
+For a detailed example on how to use `msssim` for training, look at the file `test/max_ssim.py`.

-We recommend using the flag normalized=True when training unstable models using MS-SSIM (for example, Generative Adversarial Networks) as it will guarantee that at the start of the training procedure, the MS-SSIM will not provide NaN results.
+We recommend using the flag `normalized=True` when training unstable models using MS-SSIM (for example, Generative Adversarial Networks) as it will guarantee that at the start of the training procedure, the MS-SSIM will not provide NaN results.

 ## Reference

 https://ece.uwaterloo.ca/~z70wang/research/ssim/

 https://github.com/Po-Hsun-Su/pytorch-ssim

-Thanks to z70wang for providing the initial SSIM implementation and all the contributors with fixes to this fork.
+Thanks to @z70wang for providing the initial SSIM implementation and all the contributors with fixes to this fork and @jorge-pessoa for continuing this work.